snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/next_steps/02_visulize_campaign_performance.md

 +++
-title = "Visualise Ad Campaign Performance" weight = 1
+title = "Visualize Ad Campaign Performance" weight = 2
 +++

 At this stage you will have at least one campaign up and running synced from a Hightouch audience.